Karutoh/HardlineRP/README.md

 - Once a player is killed a detective will be able to investigate the scene for clues that lead to the killer
 - Any non-criminal will be harshly demoted for randomly killing or arresting people, if continued will be permanetly banned
 - Players who spam a certain amount of props within a time frame will be automaticly kicked also deleting their props (not a ban as this could be accidental)
-- There will be gyms where players can work out to increase their maximum health but will take energy
+- There will be gyms where players can work out to increase their maximum health and energy but will take energy
 - Drugs will give advantages, and disadvantages
 - Any bodies within a blast range will be blown to pieces making them unable to be revived
 - Sleeping to regain your energy, Will probably take a few minutes depending on the rate